 Tova Snyder (lead instructor - drawing/painting/figure drawing instructor) holds a BA in painting from Yale University and an MFA in painting from Temple University.
 She is a painter and muralist whose work has attracted international attention.
 Her designs won a commission from the MTA for a permanent faceted glass installation at the Harrison Metro-North train station.
 As a teaching artist, she has received the Westchester Arts Council Award for her outstanding achievement, leadership, and vision.

-Carl Potts (Creating Comic Books and Graphic Novels elective instructor) Carl is an instructor at the School of Visual Arts in New York City and has served on the editorial staff of Marvel Comics for 13 years.
+Carl Potts (Creating Comic Books and Graphic Novels elective instructor) Carl is an instructor at the School of Visual Arts in New York City and served on the editorial staff of Marvel Comics for 13 years.
 As executive editor, he was in charge of one third of the company’s publications.
 In 1994, he became editor-in-chief of two publishing divisions, including Epic, Marvel’s line of creator-owned titles.
 During the height of its publishing success, most of the X-Men titles were produced by talent Carl discovered and mentored, including Jim Lee, Whilce Portacio, Scott Williams, and Larry Stroman.
 Carl is the author of The DC Comics Guide to Creating Comics: Inside the Art of Visual Storytelling.